“Eat the fish…eat the fish…eat the fish!”

 With mindset duly fine-tuned, he leveled a cocky glare right at his good friend, maintaining eye contact with The Brett-ster through the red he was seeing.
-Wired tight as steel leader line, Jake curled the fish to his mouth and bit down hard.
+Wired tight as steel leader line, Jake curled the fish up to his mouth and bit down hard.
 It didn’t matter that the animal had jerked in the last instant, causing Jake to bite into its bloated gut.
 Nope, there was no stopping him now.
 Its fate, like most of the other fish hauled aboard the trawler thus far, already vacuum-sealed.

 The skin was much tougher than Jake could’ve guessed, spongy innards giving way, scales ceding to disperse force.
 Jake strained, chomping harder, twisting with his hands to gain mechanical advantage.
 He had to do this…and had to make it spectacular.
 Despite a week of hard work and careful adherence to protocols he’d yet to ingratiate himself with the crew.
 To a person they were detached and distant.
 Like the hide of the fish they seemed to form a collective shell of resistance, impenetrable as it was absolute.
 His most endearing contact had been with Bruce.
 And by virtue of circumstance, those exchanges had been limited at best.
-An occasional nod on his part met with the obligatory neep yoop, wagging stump, ADHD wandering eye response didn’t tell Jake much at all…or offer hope of learning any info going forward.
+An occasional nod on his part met with the obligatory neep yoop, wagging stump, ADHD wandering eye response did not tell Jake much at all…or offer hope of exhuming any info going forward.
 To gain confidence with some of the less brain-dead crewmembers he really needed this to go well.

 Stay with the game-plan, he reminded himself, as the gory reality of what he was doing threatened to breach his inner firewall of poise.
-He was about to raise his hands in victory and spit out the fish in a grand sushi spray finale when a bony hand clamped over his mouth, another arm wrapping around his chest.
+He was about to raise his hands in victory and spit out the fish in a grand sushi spray finale when a bony hand clamped firmly over his mouth, another arm wrapping around his chest.
 Shit, Jake struggled and thrashed but Brett was stronger than his unimpressive physique let on.
 He had him locked in a bear hug.
 Not that Jake was all that physically endowed himself.
 But hell, he should’ve been able to muscle free from this guy.

 Straining and pawing at the hand over his mouth, Jake realized Brett had positioned himself on a railing behind him.
-With the elevation he was able to lift Jake slightly off the deck.
+With the elevation he was able to lean and lift Jake slightly off the deck.
 Denied purchase, he lost any physical advantage he may have had.

 Eyes darting and now fighting to breath, he could see the faces of his crewmates rush by in a blurred merry-go-round of madness.
 This was definitely not part of the plan.
 He pressed his brain, trying to figure out the best play.
 He thought to try and mule kick Brett in the nuts.
 Probably not the best idea, plus the shithead had positioned himself perfectly on the railing.
 A steel cross member sat right in the line of fire should Jake even try.